 How we see ourselves and the profession of travel counseling has much to do with sales psychology.
 For travel agents the problem is two-fold: The first aspect concerns societal perception of the travel profession in general.
 The second deals with the individual travel consultant’s personal self-image.
 Being consciously aware of the influence of these two aspects of one’s personality and working to place self-image in its appropriate context is a worthwhile exercise in becoming a better travel professional.

 For more than twenty years, the “demise” of the travel professional has been a part of our collective culture.
 In typical zero-sum game mentality, the rise of other distribution channels meant to many the inevitable fall of the travel agent.
 While the reality of the situation was that the surviving travel professionals became smarter, more focused, and niched, a widely held social perception was that travel agent had been replaced.
-Indeed, recent media coverage has been far more positive, but it the rare travel professional that has not heard someone say “Are there still travel agents?” when introduced.
+Indeed, recent press coverage has been more positive, but it the rare travel professional that has not heard someone say “Are there still travel agents?” when introduced.

 So it goes.